LinkAnJarad/OpenChess-Insights/README.md

 The code in this repository is quite cluttered, and contains a lot of bugs.

 ## To-do
+- ARROW KEYS FOR NAVIGATION BETWEEN MOVES
+- A PROCESSING PAGE WHEN IT IS ACTUALLY LOADING INSTEAD OF STARING AT SUBMIT
 - Make setup easier
 - Enable customization of stockfish evaluation for faster analysis
 - Fix rating/ELO estimation (formula sometimes overestimates rating)